MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 This looks good, but now both y-axes are the same, so we can hide the right one to make the plot less cluttered.
 We keep the grid lines, though.
-You can see that now that the y-axis is gone, the two LAxes grow to fill the gap.
+You can see that now that the y-axis is gone, the two Axes grow to fill the gap.

 ```@example tutorial
 hideydecorations!(ax2, grid = false)

-scene
+fig
-save("step_007.svg", scene) # hide
+save("step_007.svg", fig) # hide
 nothing # hide
 ```
 ![step_007](step_007.svg)